htcondor/htcondor/docs/version-history/development-release-series-89.rst

 Bugs Fixed:

+- Fixed a bug that prevented the *condor_schedd* from effectively flocking to pools when resource request list prefetching is enabled, which is the default in HTCondor version 8.9
+  :ticket:`7549`

 - Some URLs for keys in AWS S3 buckets were previously of the form ``s3://<bucket>.s3-<region>.amazonaws.com/<key>``.
 Not all regions support this form of address; instead, you must use URLs of the form